Bicycling the South of France Plus!

 Arrive/DepartNimes Airport (FNI), Marseille Provence Airport (MRS) / Marseille Provence Airport (MRS), Barcelona (BCN)

-Rating301 Mostly flat riding on Days 2, 6, 7, and 8.
-Days 3, 4, 5 have some gentle climbs in the Cévennes Mountains.
+Rating301 Flat rides and some gentle climbs on Days 2, 6, 7, and 8.
+Days 3, 4, 5 have some more challenging climbs in the Cevennes Mountains.
 The final two riding days are in the foothills of the Pyrenees.

 TermsTerms & Conditions